ralfwenske/dca/README.md

 ## Features

 - **Run Anywhere:** Works "out-of-the-box" by opening `index.html` locally.
 No web server needed.
+- **Multilingual Support:** Instantly switch between 10 languages (English, German, Spanish, French, Italian, Portuguese, Dutch, Russian, Japanese, Chinese) using the language selector in the main interface.
+- **Consistent USD Display:** All results and charts use the $ (USD) currency symbol for clarity, regardless of selected language.
 - **Interactive DCA Simulation:**
   - Drag-and-drop date range slider for easy period selection.
   - Set investment amount and interval (in weeks).